raul23/ebook-classifier-training/README.rst

 **Dataset options:**

+--cd                                  Create dataset with text from ebooks found in the directory.
 --ud                                  Update dataset with text from more new ebooks found in the directory.
 --cat CATEGORY                        Only include these categories in the dataset. (default: computer_science mathematics physics)
 --vect-params PARAMS                  The parameters to be used by TfidfVectorizer for vectorizing the dataset.